OfficeDev/office-js-docs-pr/docs/outlook/contextless.md

 # Activate your Outlook add-in without the Reading Pane enabled or a message selected (preview)

-With a simple manifest configuration, Outlook add-ins created for the Message Read surface can now activate a task pane without the Reading Pane enabled or a message first selected from the mailbox.
+With a simple manifest configuration, you can create Outlook add-ins for the Message Read surface that activate a task pane without the Reading Pane enabled or a message first selected from the mailbox.
 Follow the walkthrough to learn more and unlock additional capabilities for your add-in.
 For example, you can enable your users to access content from different data sources, such as OneDrive or a customer relationship management (CRM) system, directly from their Outlook client.

 > [!IMPORTANT]
 > Features in preview shouldn't be used in production add-ins.
 We invite you to test this feature in test or development environments and welcome feedback on your experience through GitHub (see the **Feedback** section at the end of this page).